billerickson/Gallery-Metabox/readme.txt

 I use the WordPress Gallery a lot on websites I build.
 It's a wonderful tool, but it's hard to find.
 Instead of telling users "Click the first icon next to Upload/Insert, then click the gallery tab", I created this simple plugin to display all the attached images in a metabox.

-It's also customizable for developers (documentation).
+It's also customizable for developers (see documentation).

 [Documentation](https://github.com/billerickson/Gallery-Metabox/wiki) | [Support Forum](https://github.com/billerickson/Gallery-Metabox/issues)